felix-andreas/hopfieldnetwork/README.md

 ### Usage
-Add the Package to your Pyton path and import the Hopfield network class:
+Add the Package to your Python path and import the Hopfield network class:
 ```python
 from hopfieldnetwork import HopfieldNetwork
 ```